 Chiropractors use their hands to detect and correct joint and muscle problems.
 Symptoms such as pain and stiffness are often the result of improper motion of joints.
 This may then lead to stretching, rubbing or pinching of nerve or muscle tissue.
 Chiropractic aims to treat the cause of the pain, not just the pain itself.

 Treatment consists of gently unlocking the stiff joints with skilled manipulations, known as adjustments.
 This may require a short impulse to a joint that results in a 'pop'.
 This is simply the sound of bubbles of gas within the fluid of the joint as the pressure is released.

 Apart from the adjustment, chiropractors are likely to use a variety of other techniques including massage, ice, ultrasound, taping, specific targeted stretching and muscle rehabilitation.

-Chiropractors sometimes take x-rays to use and are also qualified to recognise general health problems.
+Chiropractors are trained to take and read x-rays and are also qualified to recognise general health problems.
 You will have a thorough examination before any treatment.
 Should your problem turn out not to be suitable for Chiropractic care, you will be referred to the appropriate practitioner without delay.